Mercy in Judgment

 Mercy is needed only when someone is guilty.
 If no one offended anyone, mercy would be irrelevant.
 Just as divine love is proven by the fact that Christ died for the ungodly before they were deserving of such love, so also are we instructed to be merciful to those who have victimized us in some way.

 Who among us has not experienced the mercy of God?
 I myself am grateful that God is merciful.
 Because He is merciful, so also is the divine law, which is the expression of His mind and His will.
-The law of Jubilee gives both grace and mercy to debtors, and because all sin is reckoned as a debt, He therein shows His mercy to sinners by limiting the time of judgment to a maximum of 49 years.
+The law of Jubilee gives both grace and mercy to debtors.
+Because all sin is reckoned as a debt, He therein shows His mercy to sinners by limiting the time of judgment to a maximum of 49 years.

 37 And do not judge and you will not be judged; and do not condemn, and you will not be condemned; pardon, and you will be pardoned.